perryraskin/twitter-telegram-bot/README.md

 # twitter-telegram-bot

-A bot that sends tweets from a Twitter account to a Telegram bot on your phone
+Sends tweets from any Twitter account to a Telegram bot on your phone